Solutions

 Antifungal Agents and Their Cellular Targets

-• Polyenes: These drugs (e.g., amphotericin B) directly target and bind to ergosterol in the fungal cell membrane, disrupting membrane integrity, leading to leakage of cell contents and cell death.
+• Polyenes: This class of drugs, like amphotericin B, targets and binds to ergosterol in the fungal cell membrane.
+This contributes to the disruption of membrane integrity leading to the outflow of cellular constituents and ultimately cell death.

-• Echinocandins target and inhibit β-1,3-glucan synthase (Fks1), disrupting fungal cell wall integrity.
+• Echinocandins tend to target and inhibit Fks1, a β-1,3-glucan synthase which may result in the disruption of the fungal cell wall.

 Mechanisms driving resistance to existing antifungal treatments in Cryptococcus species.